About universal credit

 Housing association: if you're renting a home from a housing association it may be able to help and support you.
 Speak to your neighbourhood officer for more information.

-Jobcentre Plus: you need to make an appointment to see someone at a jobcentre but you can find your local office on the direct gov website.
+Jobcentre Plus: you need to make an appointment to see someone at a job centre but you can find your local office on the Gov.UK website.

 Citizen’s Advice Shropshire: find details of your local CAB office on their website.